 - Was named as U.S. Secretary of Homeland Security by President-elect Barack Obama in November 2008

 Born in November 1957 in New York City, Janet Ann Napolitano was raised in Pittsburgh, Pennsylvania, and Albuquerque, New Mexico.
 She earned a bachelor’s degree from Santa Clara University and a Juris Doctor from the University of Virginia School of Law.
 In 1991, while a partner with the private Phoenix law firm Lewis and Roca LLP, Napolitano provided legal representation for Anita Hill as the latter testified, before the U.S. Senate, that Clarence Thomas, whom President George H.W.
 Bush had nominated to serve as a Justice on the U.S. Supreme Court, had sexually harassed her a decade earlier when she was Thomas’ subordinate at the Equal Employment Opportunity Commission.
+In the confirmation proceedings, Hill’s witness Susan Hoerchner, suddenly became unable to remember parts of her story that contradicted Hill.
+Napolitano subsequently refused to answer questions whether she had persuaded Hoerchner to change her testimony.

 As Arizona governor, Napolitano in 2003 vetoed House Bill 2345, which was designed to curb voter fraud by requiring voters to present a driver’s license or two forms of identification when casting their ballots.
 According to Napolitano, such a law would disenfranchise “poor voters” and thus would violate the civil rights of legal Latino citizens.
 She also supported a proposal to grant driver’s licenses to illegal immigrants.